jcnelson/poxl/README.md

 - [ ] add read-only getters around all contract info
   - will serve as data source for future contracts or tools
   - will allow for recreation of experiences like [stxmining.club](https://stxmining.club) and [stacking.club](https://stacking.club)
+- [ ] add function to allow miners to signal activation of mining, such that once a predetermined number of miners register:
+  - mining becomes available through the contract, and the first city coins are minted
+  - the token issuance schedule begins, following a similar halving structure to Bitcoin and Stacks

 ## Code Requirements - UI/UX